-Composable commerce is often used interchangeably with MACH-based architecture, but these concepts aren’t the same thing.
+Composable commerce is often used interchangeably with MACH® architecture, but these concepts aren’t the same thing.

 As you already know, a composable architecture comprises many distinct services such as search, product discovery and checkout to power up user experiences.
-On the other hand, MACH™, an acronym for Microservices-based, API-first, Cloud-native and Headless, is the technology backbone providing a genuinely open, modular environment for businesses to boost innovation and respond to change quickly.
+On the other hand, MACH is the combination of multiple technologies providing a genuinely open, modular environment for businesses to boost innovation and respond to change quickly.